laravel/nova-docs/4.0/resources/fields.md

 ### Resource Preview Modal

 You may also define which fields should be included in the resource's "preview" modal.
-This modal can be displayed by the user when viewing a resource's index:
+This modal can be displayed for a given resource by the user when viewing the resource's index:

 ```php
 Text::make('Name')->showOnPreview(),